p4stoboy/BreakIn/BreakIn - A Splashkit Graphical Application Tutorial.md

 };
 ```

-We will cover instantiating and updating this state in later sections, for now let's think about what minimum functionality our game needs to do something and go about implementing it.
+We will cover instantiating and updating this state in later sections, for now let's think about what minimum functionality our game needs and go about implementing it.

 ## Basic Game Entities